-- Make sure you get the first aid you need and arrange for transportation to a qualified care provider; - Fill out and send an Employer's Initial Report of Injury (E1) form to the WCB within five days of being told about your injury; - Keep an accurate record of your injury even if you don't lose any time from work; - Co-operate with you, your care provider and the WCB to return you to work as soon as you are medically fit; and - Make changes to your workspace or to the work you did before your injury, if needed, so that you can work while you recover.
+- Make sure you get the first aid you need and arrange for transportation to a qualified care provider. - Fill out and send an Employer's Initial Report of Injury (E1) form to the WCB within five days of being told about your injury. - Keep an accurate record of your injury, even if you don't lose any time from work. - Co-operate with you, your care provider and the WCB to return you to work as soon as you are medically fit. - Make changes, if necessary and short of undue hardship (which is an action requiring unreasonable difficulties based on health, safety and/or financial considerations), to your workspace or to the work tasks you performed before your injury, so that you can work while you recover.